monasca/monasca-docker/docs/README.md

 ```

 For more details about the services that are available after
-either of aforementioned commands can be found
+either of the aforementioned commands can be found
 [here](./pipelines.md).

 ## Content